panagiotisfassaris/django-polls-helsinki/README.rst

 PASSWORD: password

 =====
-READ THE PDF FOR MORE INFO
+Read the PDF for documentation.
 =====

 Polls is a Django app to conduct Web-based polls.
 For each question,